QuantLet/Styleguide-and-FAQ/Styleguide.md

 ```

-This notation (with special characters) results to a YAML parser error.
+This notation (with special characters and multiple lines) results to a YAML parser error.

 #### Alternative ways of enumerations in metainfo.txt